 It can be necessary to increase material thickness and use stiffeners for long duct lengths, large duct sizes, transitions, and elbows.

 Duct material must be able to withstand any corrosive forces imposed by the laundry environment.
 Galvanized sheet steel is usually sufficient, but special conditions can occur.

 2.3.
-Duct Functionality
+Ductwork Functionality

-WARNING: Incorrect duct design - can promote the buildup of flammable lint or cause flammable materials near a hot duct to ignite.
+WARNING 5: Fire and equipment malfunction hazards-Incorrect ductwork design can promote the buildup of flammable lint or cause flammable materials near hot ductwork to ignite.
 It can also cause dryers to malfunction and greatly reduce productivity.

-• Obey codes that govern the clearances between hot ducts and flammable construction materials (example: roof sheathing).

-► Do not connect ducts from different dryers together if you can avoid it.
-See Section 2.3.1 : Multiple Dryers and Lint Collection, page 3.

-► Do not use abrupt transitions or elbows with less than three segments.
-See Section 2.3.2 : Transitions and Elbows, page 3

-▶ Provide inspection covers as necessary to keep all ducts clean.
+- Do not use any internal components in the ductwork (example: turning vanes). - Obey codes that govern the clearances between hot ductwork and flammable construction materials (example: roofing). - Do not connect ducts from different dryers together if you can avoid it.
+See Section 2.3.1. - Do not use abrupt transitions or elbows with less than three segments.
+See Section 2.3.2. - Provide inspection covers as necessary to keep the entire ductwork clean.